turingvsclarke/ac-menu/README.md

   * `->` (Right) and `<-` (Left) to navigate pages.
   * `/` to launch the game.

+## Key bindings
+ A list of our menu+hardware keybindings can be found on the wiki [here](https://github.com/cs-club-appdev/ac-menu/wiki/Key-Bindings)

  ## Contributing

  Feel free to checkout our open issues!